 The NSW Cemeteries and Crematoria is the NSW Government body that oversees the interment industry.
-This webpage from NSW Health details all regulations relating to the disposal of the deceased.
+NSW Health's website details all regulations relating to the disposal of the deceased.

 Natural burials allow the body to return to nature in a way that does not inhibit decomposition.
 The body is dressed in biodegradable clothing and prepared without chemical preservatives and disinfectants.
 The burial park has no headstones but a central commemorative feature records the names of those buried.
 Relatives know the exact location using GPS technology.
 Sydney’s first natural burial park at Kemps Creek opened in 2010.